 FAQs About AA Meetings in Canada

-What is the purpose of Alcoholics Anonymous?
+What is the main goal of Alcoholics Anonymous?

 AA aims to help individuals achieve sobriety through mutual support and shared experiences.
 The fellowship provides a structured program and a supportive community to guide members on their recovery journey.